samathaluca/new-lazycamp/test.md

 * Confirm sign out works and redirects to home page.
 With success message "You have signed out".

-#### Campspot managements
+#### Campspot management

 1. Add campspot

+This is only allowed for logged in superusers from the my account dropdown or staff in admin.

-check added to correct section of the campspot page
+Check added campspot is added to the correct section of the campspot page and appears in admin on the correct date.

 2. Edit Campspots check updated version is now in the campspot page

+This is only allowed for superusers and the owner of the site.
+The link to edit will only appear on the campspot_detail.html page if the user is both authorised and logged in as superuser or product owner.

-Delete campspot
+3. Delete campspot

+This is currenly only allowed for superusers.

-#### Event managements
+#### Event management

 1. Add Event

-check added to product page
+This is only allowed for logged in superusers from the my account dropdown or staff in admin.

+Once the add_product.html form is completed, check it has been added to product page and in admin.
+The most recently added will be at the top of the admin products.

 2. Edit Events

-Delete
+This is only allowed for superusers and the owner of the site.
+The link to edit will only appear on the products_detail.html page if the user is both authorised and logged in as superuser or product owner.

+3. Delete Events from the link in the products_detail.html page.

+This is only allowed for superusers.

 #### Admin checks.
 Check order is present